dahea-moon/TIL-SSAFY/02_Web/HTML01.md

   - HTML must start with document type declaration; `<!DOCTYPE html>`
   - This declaration is an instruction for the browser telling what type of document to expect.
 - HTML: `<html>-</html>`

   - creating HTML structure and content
   - opening tag after declaring document type and closing tag at the last line of document
 - head: `<head>-</head>`

   - The head element contains the metadata for a web page.
 Metadata is information about the page that isn't displayed directly on the web page.
 - body: `<body> - </body>`

   - Any visible content should be placed within the body tags.
+- header: `<header>-</header>`
+  - represents introductory content of its nearest parent sectioning content or root element
+  - If its nearest parent section is the body element, then it applies to the whole page.
+  - contains a group of introductory or navigational aids

 -  heading: `<h1> - </h1>`